SUMMARY AND ANALYSIS 0F THE 2018 CFI INVESTIGATION OF THE SAGAN SIGNAL

 CFI is right.
 Within any large volume of text, one can expect to find repeated sequences generated by historical, cultural, linguistic, and religious influences, often without the respective author or authors even being aware of it.

 Pursuing this strategy, CFI explored period literature, hoping to find at least one other example of identical or similar repeated sequences, and they came up empty.
-Previous skeptics, notably, Jason Colavito, have tried and failed to find such sequences.* Until proven otherwise, my claim that the Newton Bible Code is unique in human literature is sustained.
+Previous skeptics, notably, Jason Colavito, have tried and failed to find such sequences.* Until proven otherwise, my claim that the Sagan Signal is unique in human literature is sustained.
 The CFI team abandoned this strategy and moved on.

 3. The CFI investigators then asked me, point blank, if I artificially generated the symmetry: